Tuition fees vary for different courses and are subject to revision each year.

 King’s reserves the right to increase fees annually.
 You should expect fees to increase by at least 3% on the previous academic year’s tuition fee.
-Tuition fee increases may only sometimes apply to self-funding overseas fees status students, but not to home/EU fee status students as fees are subject to a cap imposed by regulatory requirements.

 Where such increases are necessary, King's will publish the new fees on its website not less than 3 months’ notice before the start of the academic year to which the fee increase is intended to apply.